Who are the trip leaders?

 We're happy to welcome Melissa to the NSO leader team for 2013-2014!
 Melissa is a rising sophomore intending to major in Mathematics.
 Melissa recalls meeting her Priddy trip leaders as they welcomed incoming students with "energetic shouts, radiant smiles, and obvious love for the place they call home.
 Their enthusiasm spread like peanut butter and jelly on bread--smoothly."
 Her advice to incoming students?
 "I would encourage new students to experience all that CC has to offer."

-A rising junior double majoring in Feminist & Gender Studies and Sociology with a minor in Education, Savannah loves the Colorado scenery.
-She is a leader for the Outdoor Recreation Committee, a student teacher for seventh grade language arts at Mann Middle School, a member of FemCo, and a tutor at the Writing Center.
+A junior Sociology major with double minors in Feminist & Gender Studies and Education, Savannah loves the Colorado vibe.
+She is a leader for the Outdoor Recreation Committee, the founder of OrgasmiCC, a student group dedicated to increasing autonomy on campus, a co chair of Feminist Collective, a tutor at the Writing Center, works at a restaurant in Downtown Colorado Springs, and dabbles in filmmaking, world frolicking, and crafting for funsies.
 Her advice to first years?
-“Get outside, explore what Colorado has to offer, do what makes you happy, and hopefully you’ll never find yourself with nothing interesting to do.”
+“Get outside, explore what Colorado has to offer, do what makes you happy, and hopefully you’ll never find yourself without interesting things to do.”

 Mary is a rising junior studying International Political Economics, Arabic and Islamic Studies and Spanish.
 She is an Outdoor Recreation Club leader, Club Soccer player, Amnesty International officer and an active CC Greek who spends far to much time roller blading around in the Colorado sunshine and devising plans to get away with eating at the various campus dining halls whilst shoeless.
 She can’t wait to get her groove on spreading her love for CC to the next class!